pimcore/advanced-object-search/README.md

 ### Upgrade to v4.0.0
 - Removed BC Layer for old configuration file.
 Configuration now only in symfony configuration tree.
 - Removed deprecated `IFieldDefinitionAdapterInterface`, use `FieldDefinitionAdapterInterfaceInterface` instead.
+- Execute all migrations of the bundle

+#### Upgrade to Pimcore X
+- Update to latest (allowed) bundle version in Pimcore 6.9 and execute all migrations
+- Then update to Pimcore X